 With tips and photos from a Guest Blogger

 To learn that the road to Nhulunbuy is to be substantially upgraded comes with mixed feelings.
 We have driven this road a few times and never found it a problem unless the rain set in but always got through.
 As with all roads the conditions will vary from time to time but driving habits of some was always a concern.
 We have been overtaken via the left shoulder drain on more than one occasion.

 We were last there over a couple years ago now, family worked in Nhulunbuy and gave us the opportunity to visit this amazingly beautiful part of our country several times and take in the experience of many camps and tracks.
 Most locals would start before daybreak and complete the trip in one day.
 We have stopped at Mainoru Store and the campground is quite specious and has fuel and facilities.
 It is worth checking out the view from a lookout along your way to Mainoru.
 You will mainly see buffalo, but we have seen goats, donkeys, horses, pigs and an emu.

 There are many sites that are of interest and you should look at staying at least a month in this area, if you want to enjoy the beauty and remoteness of this paradise.

 Wanuwuy (Cape Arnhem)

 This spectacular peninsula is 50 km east of Nhulunbuy.
 With cliffs, sand dunes, views and beaches.
 Numbers of vehicles are limited and beach driving is required.
 Camping areas include picnic tables and fireplaces.
 There is one toilet available on the track.
 Tents only.

 Garanhan (Macassan Beach)

-NT site 148 in Camps 10 is 37 km south east of Nhulunbuy.
+This NT site is 37 km south east of Nhulunbuy.
 It has toilets, picnic tables and is pet friendly.
 There are fascinating ‘stone pictures’ here whose history can be learnt from the interpretative signage.

 Gapuru (Memorial Park)